mdmohsin212/Visual-Product-Search/README.md

-# Visual Product Search

-A powerful visual search engine designed specifically for the fashion domain.
-This application allows users to search for similar fashion products using image queries, leveraging a state-of-the-art fine-tuned CLIP model.

 ## 🚀 Overview

-This project implements a Content-Based Image Retrieval (CBIR) system.
-It uses deep learning to understand the visual content of fashion images and retrieve the most semantically similar products from a large database.
+**Visual Product Search** is a powerful **Content-Based Image Retrieval (CBIR)** system built for the fashion domain.
+It enables users to find visually similar fashion products using **image queries**, powered by a state-of-the-art **CLIP (ViT-L/14)** embedding model.

+The system understands the semantic and visual characteristics of fashion items and retrieves the closest matches from a large product database—making it ideal for recommendation engines, e-commerce search, and style discovery.

 ### Key Features